KYLEKHAI/kiyokhai-beats-player/README.md

 Background GIFs: The captivating background GIFs used in this project (gif-1 through gif-10) are sourced from giphy.com YouTube Icon: The YouTube icon in the footer is obtained from freepnglogos.com, providing an attractive visual link to my YouTube channel.
+Music Videos: All made through FL Studio and deployed through Youtube or via TunesToTube service.
+**DISCLAIMER: I DO NOT OWN ANY OF THE IMAGES/GIFS!**

 ## License